What did CIOs achieve in 2018—and what’s on the docket for 2019?

 Technology has become a critical component of healthcare delivery, but some organizations are finding it difficult to manage their IT environments.
 Healthcare CIOs have an important role when it comes to digital transformation and helping shape the future of their organizations.

-Twelve months ago, in a Spok survey of CHIME CIOs, health IT leaders told us about their top priorities for the year.
-We released the results in our first-ever CIO priorities infographic: What we heard was that EHR integration, patient experience initiatives, and mobile adoption were top of mind leading into 2018.
+In a 2018 Spok survey of CHIME CIOs, health IT leaders told us about their top priorities for the year.
+We released the results in our first-ever CIO priorities infographic: What we heard was that EHR integration, patient experience initiatives, and mobile secure messaging adoption were top of mind leading into 2018.

 We were curious whether CIO predictions became reality.
 To find out, we analyzed several industry reports and asked a handful of CIOs to recap their experiences.
 Here’s what we found: